Public Health Inspector/Administrator

-The Public Health Program seeks a detail-oriented and community-minded Inspector to help ensure safe food, water, housing, and recreational environments.
-Whether you are an experienced inspector or bring transferable skills and the ability to obtain required certifications, we encourage you to apply.
-In your cover letter, tell us about relevant experience, certifications, or transferable skills that prepare you for this work.
+The Public Health Program seeks an organized and collaborative Administrator to oversee inspectional operations, support municipal boards of health, and coordinate regional public health initiatives.
+Whether you are an experienced public health professional or have transferable skills and the ability to obtain required certifications, we encourage you to apply.
+In your cover letter, tell us about relevant leadership, coordination, or public health experience that prepares you for this work.

 TO APPLY: Send resume and cover letter to info@berkshireplanning.org.
-Please include “Inspector” in the subject line.
+Please include “Inspector Admin” in the subject line.

 GENERAL DESCRIPTION

-The Public Health Inspector will support municipal boards of health by conducting inspections, ensuring regulatory compliance, and providing technical assistance across Berkshire County.
-This role combines fieldwork, administrative duties, and public engagement to protect and promote community health.
+The Public Health Inspector/Administrator plays a key role in ensuring the smooth and effective delivery of local public health services.
+This position leads or supports functions such as Alliance policy development, SOP management, training logistics, reporting, and inventory, and conducts inspectional fieldwork (e.g., housing, septic, pools, food) on an as-needed basis.
 This is a full-time, off-site, flexible schedule position.
 Core work hours (10 am to 4 pm) must be covered every workday unless otherwise agreed.
 Full-time staff must work a minimum of 35 hours per week, with occasional weekends and night meetings as required.
 This position reports to the Public Health Assistant Program Manager & Public Health Program Manager.

 PRIMARY RESPONSIBILITIES